Mathrys83/Adventure.Land/README.md

 - Auto-Transfer loot (to the merchant)
 - Drink / Relocate potions
 - Tidying the inventory (arranging all items, gap-free)
-- Following Master, cross-map
+- Following the  Master, cross-map and cross-continent
-- Show status: Nice button with an abundance of information (Activa hunting quests / Farming mode / Master / Map where yor characters are / what monster they're farming / hunting / etc.)
+- Show status: Nice button with an abundance of information (Active hunting quests / Farming mode / Master / Map where yor characters are / What monster they're farming / hunting / etc.)

 ## Adjust the code

 I tried to make the code as open as possible.
-However, you have to change four things in the "Main"-Module, so the code knows *what you want to farm* and *who your characters are (names) *.
+However, you have to change a few variables in the "Main"-Module, so the code knows *what you want to farm* and *who your characters are (names) * etc.

-Adjust these four variables, and you're good to go:
+Adjust these variables, and you're good to go:

 ```javascript
 //Name of your merchant